The Book Fairies: FAQ

 Yes!
 We frequently work with companies, scout programs, Bar/Bat Mitzvah programs, youth groups, etc. who want to organize their own drive.
 Please contact us with your organization’s name and number so we can discuss the drive further.
 We will supply flyers and any other support necessary to make your drive a success.

 What types of books do you accept?

-We accept books from baby through adult in excellent condition dating from 1996 and newer, magazines from 2016/2017, National Geographic magazines from 2000, college level textbooks, and new, e-readers (Nooks and Kindles, etc).
+We accept books from baby through adult in excellent condition dating from 1998 and newer, magazines from 2018, National Geographic magazines from 2000, college level textbooks, and e-readers (Nooks and Kindles, etc).
 We do not accept encyclopedias.